nalgeon/howto/README.md

 content.
 ```

-Howto works with any OpenAI-compatible provider and local Ollama models (coming soon).
+Howto works with any OpenAI-compatible provider and local Ollama models.
 It's a simple tool that doesn't interfere with your terminal.
 Not an "intelligent terminal" or anything.
 You ask, and howto answers.
 That's the deal.

 ```text
 Usage: howto [-h] [-v] [-run] [question]